All Posts

 3D printed injection molds in an aluminum frame with the finished injection molded part.

-To support short-run injection molding, Formlabs developed High Temp Resin, which has a heat deflection temperature (HDT) of 238°C @ 0.45 MPa, the highest among Formlabs resin and one of the highest among resins on the market.
-High Temp Resin can withstand high molding temperatures and minimize cooling time.
-Our white paper goes through a case study with Braskem, a company that ran 1,500 injection cycles with one mold insert 3D printed with High Temp Resin to produce mask straps.
+High Temp Resin is an alternative material that can be considered when clamping and injection pressures are not too high and Rigid 10K Resin cannot meet the required injection temperatures.
+High Temp Resin has a heat deflection temperature (HDT) of 238°C @ 0.45 MPa, the highest among Formlabs resins and one of the highest among resins on the market, allowing it to withstand high molding temperatures and minimize cooling time.
+Our white paper goes through a case study with Braskem, a petrochemical company that ran 1,500 injection cycles with one mold insert printed with High Temp Resin to produce mask straps.
 The company printed the insert and placed it inside a generic metallic mold integrated in the injection system.
 This is a powerful solution to produce medium series quickly.
-The printed insert can be replaced as the design evolves and in case of failure.
-It allows for creating molds on-demand with elaborate geometries that would be difficult to manufacture traditionally while still running multiple shots.

 Download our free white paper for the detailed case studies and to learn how to create 3D printed molds in-house for injection molding.